Conversations with an Artist: Austyn Taylor

 Stand, 2016, Sold

 Traveling to Denmark?
 Austyn has work, including Forthright at Guldagergaard Studio Gallery in Skælskør and we'd be happy to connect you.
-Want Toro in your home?
-Please come by or get in touch, we'd love to know he's well cared for.
+Want Sneaky Duck in your home?
+Please come by or get in touch, we'd love to know this Sneaky is well cared for.

 For the love of animals,